solkimicreb/react-stax/examples/docs/src/pages/routing/intro/content.md

 );
 ```

-The `route` function comes handy when you need to trigger routings not just on click events.

-## The `push` options
+## The `push` option

-Links and the `route` function have a `push` boolean option property, which toggles if the routing should push a new history item or replace the current one.
-By default it adds a new history item, except when the routing reloads the current page.
+Links and the `route` function have a `push` boolean option, which toggles if the routing should push a new history item or replace the current one.
+By default it adds a new history item when the routing results in a new page.

 ```jsx
 <Link to="path" push={false} />;